Commercial Pilot Glider, Oral Prep

 - No appreciable drift, longitudinal axis aligned

-- Stop within 100 ft of designated point (Commercial; Private is 200 ft)
+- Stop short of and within 100 ft of the designated point (Commercial; Private is 200 ft)

 Crosswind landing technique?